Acacia-AI-Society/laundry_bot/bot_help.md

 1. Select that machine in the /menu.
 2. Click 🔔 Ping Owner (Hurry up!).
 3. The bot will anonymously message the previous user: "Someone is waiting for your machine!"
-4. Cooldown: You can only ping once every few minutes to prevent spam.
+4. Cooldown: You can only ping once every 200 seconds to prevent spam.
+If needed, feel free to message or call them using the telegram handle provided in the pinged message.

 ⚙️ *Commands Reference*